devmohit-live/jenkinsproj1/README.md

    1. Dev and Master branch will be merged
    2. Code will be pushed to the github
    3. job 1 and job2 will be build
+   * job1 and job2 are independent of job3 so you maynot need to add them to job3  as an downstream job, but I have done this to be on safe side. :-)
 ## Here are some Images:

 ## 1. Initially:

 1. Production:

    ![Producntion](https://raw.githubusercontent.com/devmohit-live/Images_of_repo/master/pro01.JPG)
 2. Testing :

    ![Testing](https://raw.githubusercontent.com/devmohit-live/Images_of_repo/master/test01.JPG)

 ## 2. Changed made but not approved:

 1. Produnction:

    ![Producntion](https://raw.githubusercontent.com/devmohit-live/Images_of_repo/master/pro01.JPG)

 2. Testing :

    ![Testing](https://raw.githubusercontent.com/devmohit-live/Images_of_repo/master/test02.JPG)

 3. QA Rejected

 ## Changed and approved:

 1. Testing :

    ![Testing](https://raw.githubusercontent.com/devmohit-live/Images_of_repo/master/test03.JPG)

 2. QA Approved:

    ![QA0](https://raw.githubusercontent.com/devmohit-live/Images_of_repo/master/qa0.JPG)

    ![QA1](https://raw.githubusercontent.com/devmohit-live/Images_of_repo/master/qa1.JPG)

    ![QA2](https://raw.githubusercontent.com/devmohit-live/Images_of_repo/master/qa2_log.JPG)

 3. Production: